SilasWW/Scrabble/README.md

 # Scrabble
-Repo for building a Scrabble clone, in F#
+This is repo for a university course in Functional Programming using F#.